best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Write repeatable tests

 For us to be able to trust the results of our tests we need them to be repeatable.
-That is for them to give them same outcome if we run them more than once against the same version of our analysis code.
+That is for them to give the same outcome if we run them more than once against the same version of our analysis code.

 For tests to run repeatably each test must be independent.
 There should not be a shared state between tests, for example a test should not depend on another test having already run.
 Many test runners will intentionally randomise the order that tests are executed to encourage this.

-Where possible, test should be deterministic.
+Where possible, tests should be deterministic.
 As such, the only reason for a test to fail should be that the code being tested is incorrect.
 Where your code relies on randomness tests should reuse the same random seed each time they are run.